MohamedBa3ly/Weather-App_Jetpack-Compose/README.md

 ## Installation
 1. Clone the app using Git or import it to Android Studio.
-2. Put API_KEY = Your api key in Constants.
+2. Put API_KEY = "Your api key" in Constants.